Former astronaut Buzz Aldrin gets married on 93rd birthday

 On July 16, 1969, Aldrin, along with fellow astronauts Neil Armstrong and Michael Collins, blasted off in Apollo 11 on a nearly 250,000-mile journey to the moon.
 Four days later, Armstrong became the first man to walk on the moon, with Aldrin joining him 19 minutes later.

-Armstrong was on the moon’s surface for two hours and 32 minutes, and Aldrin, who followed him, spent about 15 minutes fewer.
+Armstrong was on the moon’s surface for two hours and 32 minutes, and Aldrin, who followed him, spent about 15 minutes less.